-- .55 gauge steel results in reduced foot traffic damage & associated water ingress issues. - .55 gauge steel provides a tighter fastener seal, due to its superior strength, which reduces the chances of washer leak issues. - .55 gauge steel is more durable. - The life expectancy of a steel sheet roof is between 30 to 60 years depending upon a range of environment, roof design, installation, foot traffic and maintenance factors. - Self-supporting synthetic underlays are tougher, will not rot or disintegrate over time and offer a higher degree of weather protection than bituminous underlays. - Self-supporting synthetic underlay is less likely to rip or tear during installation, therefore the life of the underlay is not compromised and is maximized. - Self-supporting fire-retardant underlays do not spread flames and have a higher degree of moisture breathability (permeability) than bituminous underlays.
+- .55 gauge steel results in reduced foot traffic damage & associated water ingress issues. - .55 gauge steel provides a tighter fastener seal, due to its superior strength, which reduces the chances of washer leak issues. - .55 gauge steel is more durable. - The life expectancy of a steel sheet roof is between 30 to 60 years depending upon a range of environment, roof design, installation, foot traffic and maintenance factors. - Synthetic underlays are tougher, will not rot or disintegrate over time and offer a higher degree of weather protection than bituminous underlays. - Synthetic underlay is less likely to rip or tear during installation, therefore the life of the underlay is not compromised and is maximized. - Synthetic fire-retardant underlays do not spread flames and have a higher degree of moisture breathability (permeability) than bituminous underlays.